Who is Peter Parker?

 On June 28, Parker finally managed to land British troops on Long Island, the island further up the coast to the northeast of Sullivan’s Island, and positioned ships where they could bombard the island.
 Despite a severe bombardment, the defenders held their ground, shielded by Fort Sullivan’s palmetto walls.
 The spongy bark of the palmetto logs absorbed cannon fire.
 The defenders had only a few guns, but Moultrie utilized these effectively.
 He concentrated their fire on Parker’s flagship, HMS Bristol.
 In a stroke of bad luck, the ship’s cable was severed.
 Out of control, the Bristol swung around, and the guns from the fort unleashed enfilade fire upon her.

 Our commodore bravely stood his post on the quarterdeck in the finest tradition of the Royal Navy.
-But a heated cannonball, deadly red hot shot, burned his pants off his rear end and inflicted serious injuries.
-Meanwhile, things deteriorated further.
-To evade capture, the frigate HMS Actaeon ran onto shoals and ran aground.
-Under American fire, the resourceful British sailors set their ship ablaze to prevent capture.
+But a heated cannonball, deadly red-hot shot, burned his pants off his rear end and caused serious injuries.
+Meanwhile, things worsened further.
+To avoid capture, the frigate HMS Actaeon ran onto shoals and ran aground.
+Under American fire, the resourceful British sailors set their ship ablaze to prevent it from being captured.
 The intense fighting continued for 10 hours.
 Finally, with casualties exceeding 250, Parker signaled the flotilla to break off, and they disengaged.

 ![]() |

-Parker’s failure at Charleston saved the South for the glorious cause, at least for a few years.
+Parker’s failure at Charleston preserved the South for the cause, at least for a few years.
 The resulting boost in American morale rallied southern patriots and subdued southern Loyalists.
-In this kind of war the rebellion was becoming, morale would prove decisive.
+In this type of war, morale would prove to be decisive.

 True North

-With their commodore recovering from his burns, Parker’s flotilla made its way back to New York.
+With their commodore recovering from his burns, Parker’s flotilla returned to New York.
 There, it joined the fleet under Admiral Richard Howe.
 Commodore Parker recovered enough to command the squadron that captured Long Island in August 1776.
-There, his ships supported the landing of British troops on Long Island, forcing the rebel army to retreat from New York City.
+At that time, his ships supported the landing of British troops on Long Island, forcing the rebel army to retreat from New York City.

 ![]() |

-In December 1776, Parker was given command of a flotilla that transported an invasion force under Henry Clinton in yet another successful venture: seizing Newport, Rhode Island.
-This provided the British with an additional base from which to threaten Massachusetts and Connecticut.
-More sea-land success for the commodore that would not go unnoticed.
+In December 1776, Parker was entrusted with command of a flotilla that carried an invasion force under Henry Clinton in another successful operation: capturing Newport, Rhode Island.
+This gave the British an extra base from which to threaten Massachusetts and Connecticut.
+More maritime success for the commodore that would not go unnoticed.

 ![]() |